“No trespassing” signs in Georgia are meaningless. 16-7-21 O.C.G.A. is the statute that deals with criminal trespass.

 - When the entry is made for an unlawful purpse

 - When having received specific and individual notice from the owner, rightful occupant, or authorized representative of same that said entry is prohibited

 - Remaining on the property of another after having been notified to depart by the owner, rightful occupant, or authorized representative of same

-In other words, if they own it or rightfully occupy it, they can prohibit entry or order others to leave it.
+In other words, if one owns it or rightfully occupies it, one can prohibit entry or order others to leave it.
 Also, if a parent or guardian has given such notice, this can’t be undone by a minor child.

 As to item number two in the above instances, signs are not specific and individualized notice.
 There are a multitude of cases in which the Georgia appellate courts have held that individuals must be specifically advised of exactly which property they are prohibited from entering or remaining.
 There is even a case in which a conviction was overturned because the defendant had been ordered to stay away from her ex-husband’s place of employment via a divorce decree rather than an actual owner/occupant/representative of the property.

 In order to prosecute a person for criminal trespass, the state must prove that the person received a specific and individual notice to leave or not enter a specific property.
 There is case law that such notice is valid for two years.

 From a practical standpoint, as a peace officer, I don’t know who you have authorized to swim in your pool or fish in your pond or otherwise be on your property.
 Furthermore, I can’t decide who you can let swim in your pool or fish in your pond, etc. You are the property owner, and that is your decision.